How to Read Body Language – Revealing the Secrets Behind Common Nonverbal Cues

 Examine the position of the arms

 Think of a person’s arms as the doorway to the body and the self.
 If a person crosses their arms while interacting with you, it is usually seen as a defensive, blocking gesture.
 Crossed arms can also indicate anxiety, vulnerability, or a closed mind.
 If crossed arms are accompanied by a genuine smile and overall relaxed posture, then it can indicate a confident, relaxed attitude.
 When someone places their hands on their hips it is typically used to exert dominance and is used by men more often than women.
 The above tips can give you insight into the true motives behind people’s behavior, but it is not foolproof.
 When analyzing body language, keep in mind that these techniques will not apply to all people 100% of the time.
 Certain factors such as culture and a person’s general body language habits must be taken into consideration to accurately decode nonverbal cues.
-Become a confident, articulate, and effective communicator by earning a degree at Fremont College.
+Become a confident, articulate, and effective communicator by earning a degree at Fremont University.

 Developing Your Skills

-Fremont College offers degree programs in Business Leadership, Paralegal Studies, and Sports Therapy.
+Fremont University offers degree programs in Business Leadership, Paralegal Studies, and Sports Therapy.
 Flexible scheduling and online courses are available for those who have busy schedules, and all of our degree programs take just 15 months to complete.
 If you need help paying for school, financial aid is also available to those who qualify.
 Contact us today to learn more about our degree programs and how Fremont can prepare you for a rewarding career or take our free online career test to determine the career that best fits your personality and interests.